Alyssa Campanella: Miss USA

 Campanella competed in the Miss New Jersey USA pageant twice, placing first runner-up in 2009, losing to Kaity Rodriguez and in the top fifteen in 2010.

 On November 21, 2010, she competed in the Miss California USA pageant and won the title and was crowned by outgoing titleholder Nicole Johnson.
 She was the first Miss Teen USA state delegate to represent California at Miss USA since Shauna Gambill in 1998.
-She was heavily favored by oddsmakers to win the title of Miss USA.

 On June 19, 2011, she won the Miss USA title in Las Vegas, Nevada.
 She is the second redhead (although she is naturally blonde) and the first Miss Teen USA first runner up to win the Miss USA title, as well as the first winner from the West Coast since Shannon Marketic won in 1992 also representing California and the first from the Western region since Brook Lee in 1997 who won representing Hawaii.
-After winning Miss USA, Campanella crowned Miss Teen USA 2006 titleholder Katie Blair as her Miss California USA successor; pageant protocol states that the two titles cannot be held conterminously as her new Miss USA duties would have interfered with her duties as Miss California USA.
+After winning Miss USA, Campanella crowned Miss Teen USA 2006 titleholder Katie Blair as her Miss California USA successor.
 Her sister titleholders were Danielle Doty of Texas and Leila Lopes of Angola.

 In July 2011, Campanella attended the Miss Teen USA 2011 competition in the Bahamas.
 She also traveled to Los Angeles, California to attend the premiere of Captain America: The First Avenger.